Humblemonk/DiceMaiden/README.md

 SHARD: 1
 ```

 The `docker-compose` file created by this repo expects to find the `.env` file in `/opt` directory.
-This can be changed by editing the `docker-compose` file
+This can be changed by editing the `docker-compose` file.

 3. Once the env file is created, make sure you are in the DiceMaiden directory by typing `cd /opt/DiceMaiden`.
 Once in the DiceMaiden directory, run `docker-compose up -d` to build the docker container.